r3dm4st3r/traefik-plugin-ip2location/README.md

 - Go 1.21 or higher (for building from source)
 - MaxMind GeoIP2 database file (.mmdb format)

+## No External Dependencies

+This plugin is designed to work with Traefik's plugin system, which does not support external Go module dependencies.
+The plugin includes a built-in MMDB reader implementation using only Go's standard library.
+This ensures compatibility with Traefik's plugin loading mechanism.

 ## Building from Source

 ```bash